You Are Here:

 All surfaces must be thoroughly cleaned and repaired first as the foundational step.
 On porcelain, we use an acid to etch the surface.
 On cultured marble and fiberglass, we use a wet/dry sandpaper to "rough up" the surface so our product has something to adhere to.
 All areas not being refinished are completely protected by drop cloths, plastic, and masking paper.

 There is SO much labor and time involved in prepping a bathroom or kitchen to ensure there is no overspray, and that fumes and dust particles are kept to a minimum while spraying.
-All the areas 'papered off' for protection, and the fans that are used to control and filter the spray and fumes.
-There is also an exhaust system used which further keeps the smell away!
+All the areas not being sprayed are 'papered off' for protection, and an exhaust system is used to control, vent, and filter the spray and fumes.

 One of the comments we hear time and again is how meticulous Jim is as he goes about his work.
 Here is just one of these testimonials from a customer who had us come back to refinish a second tub in his home: "Hi Debbie ... another beautiful refinishing job!
-Jim puts so much prep into it - I think the part you don’t see is as beautiful as the finished job.
+Jim puts so much prep into it - here's a picture of it.
+I think the part you don’t see is as beautiful as the finished job.
 Thanks so much!"